-Asia is a huge destination for business travelers these days, including the Philippines, one of the area's largest countries.
-The Philippines represents a variety of cultures.
-The country is in the heart of South East Asia, however, it is heavily influenced by non-Asians from Spain, Mexico, and the United States.
+The Philippines represents a variety of cultures and is heavily influenced by non-Asians from Spain, Mexico, and the United States.
 As a result, the Catholic Church is more influential in the country than in other Asian cultures, making the Philippines a truly unique and diverse country.

-‘Small talk’ is an important part of establishing business relationships with Filipinos.
-You'll find that they can be quite enthusiastic conversationalists.
+- ‘Small talk’ is an important part of establishing business relationships.
+You'll find the locals can be quite enthusiastic conversationalists.

-It’s best not to be too direct when communicating with Filipinos.
-They will usually be more receptive to a rather indirect approach.
+- It’s best not to be too direct when communicating.
+Most locals will usually be more receptive to a rather indirect approach.

-Business travelers are expected to be on time for all appointments, and although the Filipinos may not always arrive exactly on time, you probably won't be subjected to an overly long wait.
+- Business travelers are expected to be on time for all appointments, and although they may not always arrive exactly on time, you probably won't be subjected to an overly long wait.

-Raising one's voice is unacceptable in the Filipino business culture.
+- Raising one's voice is unacceptable in Filipino business culture.
 It's important to maintain a low, controlled tone of voice at all times.

 - In order to reach the decision-maker, you will likely have to meet with subordinates first and also adapt to the business protocol at the different levels of the organization.